cunydata607/r-bookdown/Required_Packages.md

 # Required Packages

-#### Please add any packages required for the code you add to the book to this list...
+#### Please add any packages required for your code to this list...

-I added them in the order in which they are needed in the files...

 - tidyverse
 - knitr